Tuition and Financial Aid

 Tuition for the software engineering professional program is comparable to other Carnegie Mellon graduate degree programs, and generally follows the suggested graduate tuition rates and expenses for the School of Computer Science.

 In addition to housing and living expenses, additional student fees include health insurance, transportation, and a spring and fall semester Carnegie Mellon technology fee.
+Online, part-time students pay only the technology fee and transportation expenses for on-campus activities.

 "The MSE prepares you so well for so many challenges, technical or managerial, both inside the software industry and out.
 Often you don't fully realize the impact of the MSE until many years later.
 But without a doubt, the return on investment for me has been off the charts."